DongheeKang/MLOps_Note/linux_administration.md

     - Adjusting storage device access
       $ hdparm              : IDE/SATA device harddisk standard information
       $ sdparm --enumerate  : summary of SCSI device

+    - Attribute of directory
+      $ lsattr     	: list of attribute
+      $ chattr 	: change of attribute

+    - smart
+      Self monitoring analysis and reporting technology to monitor hard drive
+      $ smartctl -i /dev/sda    : info. about model, serial number, firmware ver.

+    - Automounter
+      normally "hald" and "dbus" daemon has been used for mount-automatization of drives but network resouce "autofs" is better, consists of a kernel component and a daemon

+      $ vi /etc/auto.master
+      $ vi /etc/auto.misc
+      $ /etc/init.d/autofs restart              : apply permanently
+      /xxx/xxx will be created by auto.master and auto.netz

     - ISCSI
       Network transmission of scsi protocol via TCP connection